 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 There are very fine distinctions between murder, voluntary, and involuntary manslaughter that can make an enormous difference in the punishment meted out by the court.
 A lawyer can help you argue for reduced charges or help develop a defense to reduce or eliminate your liability.
-Contact a competent local attorney for a free initial evaluation to discuss the details of your individual case.
+Contact a competent, local criminal defense attorney and learn how they can protect your interests.

 Contact a qualified attorney.